 - 1. Sow the seeds onto a moistened milled Sphagnum peat moss medium in a small container. - 2.
 Cover the seeds lightly and enclose the entire container in a freezer bag. - 3.
-Place into the refrigerator (not freezer) for 30 days making sure the medium never dries out. - 4.
-After 30 days, move the entire container to a growing environment and allow seeds to germinate.
+Place into the refrigerator (not freezer) for 90 days making sure the medium never dries out. - 4.
+Watch the container every week.
+Seeds may begin germinating even in the refrigerator.
+After cold stratification, move the entire container to a growing environment and allow seedlings to grow.